chris-ault/MotionDetector/README.md

 The ESP32 is has interrupt setup on pin 15 to wake whenever MPU6050 motion breaks the configured threshold.
 After waking the ESP32 does POST to PushingBox(http://pushingbox.com) who has Scenario configured to notify Pushbullet(http://pushbullet.com) and send a notification to cell device.
 ESP32 is put into low power state and sleeps until interrupt is triggered again.
+Interrupt pins: Only RTC IO can be used as a source for external wake source.
+They are pins: 0,2,4,12-15,25-27,32-39.

 Todo
 -----